Are you experienced in investing in cryptocurrency? Is it completely new to you? Or maybe you are just intrigued by the prospect of investing?

 Buying and selling crypto

-If you lost money through trading, those losses could minimise your capital gains tax bill.
-It’s also important to remember that swapping cryptocurrencies will trigger a capital gains taxable event, because you will be selling crypto to other investors or liquidity pools.
+If you lose money through trading, those losses could minimise your CGT bill.
+It’s also important to remember that swapping cryptocurrencies will trigger a capital gains taxable event as you will be selling crypto to other investors or liquidity pools.